-The Herttoniemi factory’s production capacity grows three fold as a considerably faster rotary printing machine is installed next to existing print line.
-The original flat screen printing machine is used to print larger and more technically demanding patterns.
+The Herttoniemi factory’s production capacity grows three fold as a considerably faster rotary printing machine is installed next to the existing flatbed press.
+The flat screen printing machine is used to print larger and more technically demanding patterns.

-Tuula Pöyhönen designs a new bag collection for Marimekko.
-Combining humour with practicality in a very Marimekko way, the collection has the makings of a Marimekko classic, and some of the bag models are included in Marimekkko’s permanent collection.
+Tuula Pöyhönen designs a range of bags which combine humor with practicality in a very Marimekko way.
+The range clearly has the makings of a classic, and some of the bag models are included in Marimekko’s continuing collection.

 Call of China

 The first Marimekko store in China opens in Hong Kong.
-In Shanghai, Marimekko organises a fashion show in the wonderfully green People’s Park, with dancers from the world-renowned Jin Xing Dance Theatre modelling Marimekko outfits and clothing.
-At the same time the Museum of Contemporary Art Shanghai displays a wide selection of Marimekko classics in conjunction with a major exhibition of Finnish design.
-Shanghai and Peking get their own Marimekko stores the following year.
+In Shanghai, Marimekko organizes a fashion show in the wonderfully green People’s Park, with dancers from the world-renowned Jin Xing Dance Theatre modelling Marimekko clothing.
+At the same time, the Museum of Contemporary Art Shanghai displays a wide selection of Marimekko creations in conjunction with a major exhibition of Finnish design.
+Shanghai and Beijing get their own Marimekko stores the following year.

 Marimekko and Finnair begin a design partnership, symbolized by a passenger plane decorated with the Unikko pattern.
-In 2017, another beloved design by Maija Isola takes to the air on the wings of a Finnair passenger aircraft.
-More flowers take to the sky, when Finnair unveils its Anniversary Unikko plane in 2014.
-Passengers on all Finnair flights enjoy textiles and tableware with classic Marimekko prints.
+In 2017, another beloved design by Maija Isola takes to the air on the wings of a Finnair aircraft: Kivet.
+Passengers on all Finnair flights can enjoy textiles and tableware with classic Marimekko patterns.

-The Sääpäiväkirja (weather diary) collection is launched to sunny weather.
-Inspired by meteorological phenomena and seasonal change, Aino-Maija Metsola brings a painterly brushstroke to the collection’s colour-rich print patterns.
-The Sääpäiväkirja collection includes fabrics, kitchen textiles, posters and Oiva tableware featuring painterly patterns by Aino-Maija Metsola.
+The Sääpäiväkirja (weather diary) collection, inspired by meteorological phenomena and seasonal change, is launched.
+The collection includes fabrics, kitchen textiles, posters and Oiva tableware featuring painterly patterns by Aino-Maija Metsola.

 Unikko celebrates 50th anniversary

-Forever young Unikko was celebrated around the world in colourful ways: shows and exhibitions, pop-up stores and coffee shops, air journeys and shared stories of brave choices.
+Forever young Unikko is celebrated around the world in colorful ways: shows and exhibitions, pop-up stores and coffee shops, air journeys and shared stories of brave choices.